 The skincare products and other acne-fighting tactics below have a high efficacy rate for most people with perioral dermatitis.
 They can work for all skin types (including sensitive skin!).
 We're confident that if you try these tips and tailor them to your skin type and lifestyle (making adjustments along the way) that you'll be on a path to healthy, clear skin.
 However, if you do not begin to see improvement within a few weeks, we recommend making an appointment with your dermatologist for further assessment.

-3. Remove Your Makeup!: Make sure you always—ALWAYS—remove your makeup at the end of the day before going to bed.
+3. Remove Your Makeup!: Ensure you always—ALWAYS—remove your makeup at the end of the day before going to bed.
 Your cleanser should help to remove makeup, but you can also use an oil-free makeup wipe as well.
 If you do nothing else—do this!

 4. Cleanse Your Face: A gentle yet effective cleansing of the skin is mission-critical for anyone with acne-prone skin.
 Use a medicated cleanser with active acne treatment ingredients (such as salicylic acid) twice a day (morning and evening).